midtown-ai/glossary/glossary/l.md

 # Learning Rate

+ ~ controls how rapidly the model learns/changes

+ :warning: Often symbolized by 'alpha'

  The learning rate `controls how rapidly the weights and biases of each network are updated during training`.
 A higher learning rate might allow the network to explore a wider set of model weights, but might pass over more optimal weights.
 Iterative learning: (1) observe difference between predicted answer, and correct answer.
 (2) Adjust the model a 'small amount' (at each pass /epoch) to make the prediction closer to the correct answer.
 Size of update at each iteration.
 Relative weight of new iteration vs old iterations?

+ The learning rate is impacted differently function of the ML algorithm in use
  ```
 new_value = expected_value + alpha * ( observed_error )
           = expected_value + alpha * ( observed_value - expected_value)